PhasicFlow/phasicFlow/tutorials/sphereGranFlow/rotatingDrumSmall/README.md

 }
 ```

-Dictionary `contactSearch` sets the methods for particle-particle and particle-wall contact search. `method` specifies the algorithm for finding neighbor list for particle-particle contacts and `wallMapping` shows how particles are mapped onto walls for finding neighbor list for particle-wall contacts. `updateFrequency` sets the frequency for updating neighbor list and `sizeRatio` sets the size of enlarged cells (with respect to particle diameter) for finding neighbor list.
+Dictionary `contactSearch` sets the methods for particle-particle and particle-wall contact search. `method` specifies the algorithm for finding neighbor list for particle-particle contacts. `updateInterval` sets the number of iterations between each occurance of  updating neighbor list and `sizeRatio` sets the size of enlarged cells (with respect to particle diameter) for finding neighbor list.
 Larger `sizeRatio` include more particles in the neighbor list and you require to update it less frequent.

 <div align="center">
 in <b>caseSetup/interaction</b> file